PhantomInsights/subreddit-analyzer/README.md

 For my last project of 2019 I wanted to create something that combined everything I learned in the year and this is the result.

 It was great learning and sharing about NLP, Text Mining, Data Mining and Data Analysis.
+I hope you will find this project interesting and don't forget to ask your questions in the `Issues` tab.

 [![Become a Patron!](https://c5.patreon.com/external/logo/become_a_patron_button.png)](https://www.patreon.com/bePatron?u=20521425)